The climax. This is the moment your reader has been waiting for.

 The main goal of the climax is to release the tension that was being built up throughout the story, by resolving the protagonist’s dilemma.

-Climax is an essential part to any novel, screenplay, or memoir as it is the moment the bigger picture is revealed to both the protagonist and the reader.
-Without a climax, a story runs the risk of being merely episodic, a series of events where the whole is not greater than the sum of its parts.
+The climax is the moment the bigger picture is revealed to both the protagonist and the reader.
+Without a climax, a story runs the risk of being merely episodic, a series of connected events.
+Without a climax, the whole never amounts to anything greater than the sum of its parts.

 This moment of revelation is what brings purpose to the events that preceded the climax.
 It shows that the conflicts and challenges the protagonist has been facing weren’t all for nothing.
 It’s the moment that pushes the protagonist to take a stand in their changed worldview.